Tankless Hot Water Heaters vs Traditional: Find Your Perfect System

 - Long lifespan (15–20 years with proper care)

-- Available in both tankless gas water heaters and electric tankless water heaters
+- Available in both gas and electric options

 Cons: